We built our company

 LLM Council

-Six domain-expert agents + blind peer review for high-stakes decisions.
-Strategy, finance, retail, CS, marketing, merch. ~€1 per deliberation.
-2-4 minute response time.
+Six domain agents plus blind peer review for high-stakes calls.
+Strategy, finance, CS, marketing, ops, merchandising, ~€1 per deliberation.

 03